-Sounds like a horrible situation, do you wish you pushed the issue more at the time, now?
+Do you wish you pushed the issue more at the time, now?

 I didn’t push the issue because I didn’t have the right representation, but I also didn’t say too much as I wanted to keep the working relationship with these artists.
 But if I did have a manager they definitely would have pushed for me to get more credit.
 But I guess all I can do now is speak on it and hopefully help younger artists.
 The best thing I can say to them is when you work with known artists, go in with representation so you can at least come out of that job and put it on your resume, and as a result be able to raise the amount you get paid.